top of page

 Media Stuff: A Panel on Material Media Cultures

-w/ Dr. Meredith Bak, Dr. Caetlin Benson-Allott, and Pat Bonner Respondant: Dr. Haidee Wasson As film moves to television and television to our pockets, the material conditions of everyday media consumption appear once again to have changed.
-But not only are past and present media practices more varied, unpredictable, and historically-rooted, they also challenge the (still dominant) visual-centricism of spectatorship studies.
-Indeed, our sensory experiences (of sound, touch, s
+w/ Dr. Meredith Bak, Dr. Caetlin Benson-Allott, and Pat Bonner Respondant: Dr. Haidee Wasson Friday, April 17th, 2026 2:00-4:00 PM GEM Lab, FB 630.15 As film moves to television and television to our pockets, the material conditions of everyday media consumption appear once again to have changed.
+But not only are past and present media practices more varied, unpredictable, and historically-rooted, they also challenge the (still dominant) visual-centricism of spectatorship stu

 GEM LAB